gary-archer/oauth.tokenhandler.docker/README.md

 ## Blog Post

-See the [Token Handler API](https://authguidance.com/2019/04/08/web-reverse-proxy-implementation/) blog post for further details.
+See the [Token Handler API](https://authguidance.com/2019/04/08/web-reverse-proxy-implementation/) blog post for further information.\
+This includes details on AWS Serverless and Kubernetes deployment.